Contact Lenses at CLEI

 Traditional or routine contact lenses are manufactured by the millions each day.
-They are available in soft material only and are made in a process called cast molding, which allows large batches of lenses to be made all at once in a highly automated process.
-These lenses are made to fit the average normal cornea and eye shape, a one size fits most approach.
+They are available in soft material only and are made in a cast molding process, which allows large batches of lenses to be made all at once in a highly automated process.
+These lenses are made to fit the average normal cornea and eye shape; one size fits most approach.
 The powers available are again made for the average powers of normal eyes.
-Individuals that fall outside of the average range typically experience issues with these lenses and would benefit from a specialty contact lens.
+Individuals who fall outside of the average range typically experience issues with these lenses and benefit from a specialty contact lens.

-Specialty contact lenses are custom, tailor-made for an individual’s cornea and eye shape under exact specifications from the doctor.
+Specialty contact lenses are custom, tailor-made for an individual’s cornea and eye shape under the doctor’s exact specifications.
 Thus, it is important to recognize that the skill of your doctor is paramount to your success.
 These lenses are produced by a lathe cut process, where one lens is manufactured at a time to your individual specifications.
 These lenses can be made of either soft or rigid materials (or combined) in virtually any shape or size.
-The only limitations are the physical limitations of the lathe and the extent of your doctor’s skill, experience, and ability to find an innovative and imaginative solutions to meet your specific needs.
+The only limitations are the lathe’s physical limitations and the extent of your doctor’s skill, experience, and ability to find innovative and imaginative solutions to meet your specific needs.

 Specialty Contact Lens Options